apollographql/apollo-client/docs/source/features/caching.md

 - [`DataProxy#writeQuery` API documentation](../api/apollo-client.html#ApolloClient.writeQuery)
 - [`DataProxy#writeFragment` API documentation](../api/apollo-client.html#ApolloClient.writeFragment)

-<h2 id="updating-the-cache-after-a-mutation">Updating the cache after a mutation</h2>
+## Updating the cache after a mutation

 Being able to read and write to the Apollo cache from anywhere in your application gives you a lot of power over your data.
 However, there is one place where we most often want to update our cached data: after a mutation.
 As such, Apollo Client has optimized the experience for updating your cache with the read and write methods after a mutation with the `update` function.
 Let us say that we have the following GraphQL mutation: